jeremysinger/gijoe/README.md

 small programs are typical 'beginner' exercises, which we will embed in our Computational Thinking with JavaScript MOOC.

+## Libraries

+Currently GIJOE has support for two libraries these include

+* **Turtle** - this library contains a small turtle (represented by a triangle) as it moves around a canvas.
+Source code for this library can be found in the [turtle.js](https://git.dcs.gla.ac.uk/guss/jsmooc/-/blob/main/gijoe_app/turtle.js) file within the gijoe_app directory on this repository
+* **DOM Experimentation Zone** - This is an area for a student to practice their DOM manipulation skills.
+Simply add an htmlFiles directory containing an exercise.html file to the custom file to play around with it.
+This creates an HTML editor alongside a representation of what that HTML looks like when rendered.
+(Please see the Lab Setup Instructions heading to see how to make use of this)

 ## Lab Setup Instructions

 In order for your lab to be setup properly.
 You need the following requirements inside your zip folder.
 These are